 Power BI Desktop is a free application installed by users on their Windows computer.
 It’s like a “development environment” where you can build reports, dashboards, and data models.

-Power BI Desktop helps users in many ways:
+Power BI Desktop allows users to:

 - Connects to hundreds of data sources, such as Excel, SQL Server, and more.